Deployment

 You can continue the deployment steps, but you can not finalize it until the server administrator got back to you that it is set.
 This may take an arbitrary amount of time so make sure this is done at least a week in advance.

-• (3) Once the workflow is completed, navigate to the summary section and download the artifact that is created by the workflow.
+- (3) Once the workflow is completed, navigate to the pull request that has been created.

 At this point you need to wait until the changelog branch is merged.